 What do cancer patients & survivors- whose immune system may be weakened from cancer treatments- need to know about the flu?

-Doctor’s offices around the country are vaccinating their patients for the upcoming 2014-2015 flu season NOW.
-The Centers for Disease Control (CDC) recommends that people who have had cancer or who currently have a diagnosis of cancer- as well as their families and close contacts- get vaccinated by October.
+Doctor’s offices around the country are vaccinating their patients for the upcoming 2015-2016 flu season NOW.
+The Centers for Disease Control (CDC) recommends that people who have had cancer or who currently have a diagnosis of cancer- as well as their families and close contacts- get vaccinated by the middle to the end of October.

 - Having or surviving cancer does NOT put you at an increased risk for getting the flu.
 It does, however, put you at an increased risk of complications from the flu virus.
 Complications include pneumonia, hospitalization and even death.